14-SrinidhiEkkirala/UNP_PROJECT_WITH_PYTHON_MEDICAL-INSURANCE_DATASET/README.md

 # UNP_Project_Python_Medical-Insurance
-Completed this project as a part of my Python Internship with United Network of Professionals (UNP).
+Completed this project as a part of my Python (Machine Learning) Internship with United Network of Professionals (UNP).

 **Overview-** This project covers various foundational aspects of a machine learning project including data preprocessing, data visualization, prediction using multiple models.
 The best-performing model was chosen for deployment.